asyncapi/modelina/docs/simplification.md

 In order to determine all the possible types for a model, we both infer and use existing definitions of types.
 Precedence for JSON Schema keywords needs to be predetermined to ensure consistency.

-**Precedence of JSON Schema keywords**
+### Precedence of JSON Schema keyword

-The precedence of keywords are in which order we infer or determine types in.
-Notice it goes form left to right meaning first we set the type using the `type` keyword and then it moves right applying them one by one.
+Notice it goes from left to right meaning first we set the type using the `type` keyword and then it moves right applying them one by one.
 The following are the precedence for determining types:

 <p align="center">type --> allOf --> oneOf --> anyOf --> then --> else --> enum --> const --> not</p>

-**Absence of data type**
+### Absence of data type

 If a schema is defined as `true` or `false` we infer all possible JSON Schema types.

-**Enum and const**
+### Enum and const

 `enum` and `const` are ONLY used to infer the type if it has not already been defined.
 Type is inferred from the provided value(s).

-**Not**
+### Not

 If defined, removes any defined/inferred types defined in `not`.